 Taking a close look at their finances, Vanessa discovered that their taxes had not been done properly.
 She had them redone and with the corrections made, Mr. and Mrs. C received a refund of $10,000.

-At their 6 month review they consolidated their investments totalling $700,000 into the care of Vanessa.
+At their 6 month review, they consolidated their investments totaling $700,000 into the care of Vanessa.
 At their 18 month review with Vanessa, they announced that they could no longer stay in their home.
 Vanessa knew that their only daughter managed a rental apartment in Toronto and she suggested that they consider moving there, which they did.